Part 2

 Through the middle of the day, the tribe rested in shade, as close as possible to drinkable water.

-“If Ulayo is not blowing, stepping out of shade into Ulanga is like stepping next to a bonfire,” Yathi said.
+“If Ulayo is not blowing, stepping out of shade and into Ulanga is like stepping next to a bonfire,” Yathi said.

 At home on the southern shores, but for the occasional squall, Uwama’s gift was merciful: gentle showers and a periodic, good soaking.